petaverse-cloud/pv-docs-site/docs/devices/4-general-information/cleaning.md

 + Avoid submerging the Tag in water.
 + Dry thoroughly before reattaching to your pet.

-3. Docker Rinse:
+3. Base Rinse:

 **Waterproof Rating: Not specified**
-+ Use a soft, dry cloth to clean the Docker.
++ Use a soft, dry cloth to clean the Base.
-+ Avoid using liquids or submerging the Docker in water.
++ Avoid using liquids or submerging the Base in water.
-+ Ensure the Docker is powered off during cleaning.
++ Ensure the Base is powered off during cleaning.
 + Wipe gently to prevent damage to electronic components.

 ### Precautions: